babarrett/g80-9009/method-1-yangdigi-controller.md

 ### Cons

 * More expensive than the Direct method (Price of controller > price of power-supply)
-* Must open the keyboard case (but that's easy, 9 screws)
+* Must open the keyboard case (but that's easy, about 11 screws)
 * Display functions do not work (calculator, macros)

-### Unknown
+### Unknown, check when keyboard arrives

 * Apparently does not require an additional power supply.
 * Can the USB actually provide enough power?
 Likely only for the matrix scan + TMK functions
-* Do the built in functions, display commands (on the fly macro creation, calculator) still work?
+* Do the built-in functions, display commands (on the fly macro creation, calculator) still work?
 Likely not.
 * Lock LEDs (caps, scroll, num) might, or might not work
+* Does buzzer work?
 * What will the supply of these controllers be like in the future?

 ---